About Imagine a Day Without Water

 What should my organization do for the day?

 We encourage you to use our resources or create your own resources to help spread the word about the importance of water infrastructure to every community.
-This is a great day to educate the public about the importance of learning about where their water comes from, how their water system works, and any water challenges affecting the community.
-You can advocate to leaders to invest in your water system and address water challenges.
+This is a great day to educate the public about the importance of learning about where their water comes from, how their water systems work, and any water challenges affecting the community.
+You can advocate to leaders to invest in your water systems and address water challenges.